 In addition to the circular mobility scheme, MATCH implements complementary activities in order to increase the impact of the project.
 These include:

-- Skills development: selected candidates are offered various trainings organized by the individual companies and employment agencies.
+- Skills development: selected candidates are offered various training organized by the individual companies and employment agencies.

 - Knowledge transfer: labour migrants are invited to engage in projects in their home country to facilitate skills and knowledge transfer to their communities of origin.